lensfun/lensfun/docs/calibration_tutorial/lens_calibration_tutorial.rst

 Additionally, it demonstrates how to do the actual calibration with the `Hugin panorama stitcher`_.
 Unfortunately, the video refers to an older version of Hugin.
 Since 2014, Hugin uses a different user interface.
-If you know Hugin, you probably are able to map the workfow to the new UI.
+If you know Hugin, you probably are able to map the workflow to the new UI.

 .. _`screencast at Vimeo`: https://vimeo.com/51999287
 .. _`Hugin panorama stitcher`: http://hugin.sourceforge.net/